pvanallen/delft-ai-toolkit/docs/action.md

   * It is possible to have the robot send more than one sensor at a time.
 Connect your sensing wires to one of the four touch inputs on the Adafruit Crikit Hat (labeled 1-4)
 * *Interval* - Milliseconds of delay between each sensor value sent.
 E.g. 50ms means that values will be sent 20 times per second

-### Delay - Pauses the sequence of actions
+### Delay - Pauses this sequence of actions
-* *Time* - Seconds of delay before the next action
+* *Time* - Seconds of delay before the next action (can be fractional)

 ### Text To Speech - Convert text to spoken word
 * *Model* - Select the model to perform the TTS, Watson (cloud), Pico (edge, robot only)
 * *Virtual or Physical Robot* - Whether the speech is generated on the Physical robot (**Phys**), the Unity Virtual robot (**Virt**), or both (**Both**)
 * *Time* - Number of seconds the action waits before passing control to the next action
 * *Voice* - Select a language, country, voice combination.
 Not all voices are available in all models.
-(Note: we are looking into make a gender neutral voice available)
+(Note: we are looking into making a gender neutral voice available).
+Typically, the "1" version is a male voice, and the "2" version is female.
 * *Utterance* - The text to be spoken
-* **Note**: - To use the Watson model, you must enter the API Key/IAM key obtained from your Watson account in the Unity menu Delft AI Toolkit>Show Settings
+* **Note**: - To use the Watson model, you must enter the API Key/IAM key obtained from your Watson account ([more info](../watson.md)) in the Unity menu Delft AI Toolkit>Show Settings

 ### Speech To Text - Transcribe spoken words to text
 * *Model* - Only Watson currently, and this option is not shown.
 In the future, we hope to also implement Snips.ai, which is an edge based system (i.e. no internet connection required).